 Here are 4-easy steps to making our easy shrimp bisque:

 (*Full Recipe Card Below!)

-In a non-stick skillet, or a medium-size saucepan, on moderate heat, saute the vegetables with 3 tablespoons of good quality olive oil.
-Add the fresh thyme, bay leaf, and some parsley and cook until the vegetables softened, and the onions are golden, about 3 to 5 minutes.
+In a non-stick skillet or a medium-sized saucepan, on moderate heat, sauté the vegetables with 3 tablespoons of good-quality olive oil.
+Add the fresh thyme, bay leaf, and some parsley and cook until the vegetables are softened, and the onions are golden, about 3 to 5 minutes.

-Add the wine, brandy and 1/2 cup of chicken broth and simmer for 5 minutes.
+Pour in the wine, brandy, and 1/2 cup of chicken broth and simmer for 5 minutes.

 Step 2: Next, Make the Cream Sauce!

-In a medium-size saucepan, melt 3 tablespoons of butter over moderate heat.
+In a medium-sized saucepan, melt 3 tablespoons of butter over moderate heat.

 Add salt and flour, and a dash of cayenne pepper and whisk until well blended.